MicrosoftDocs/memdocs/memdocs/configmgr/osd/understand/task-sequence-steps.md

 #### Provide the following driver content to Windows Setup during upgrade

 Add drivers to the destination computer during the upgrade process.
-The drivers must be compatible with Windows 10.
+The drivers must be compatible with Windows 10 or later.
 This setting corresponds to the Windows Setup command-line option `/InstallDriver`.
 For more information, see [Windows Setup command-line options](/windows-hardware/manufacture/desktop/windows-setup-command-line-options#installdrivers).

 Specify one of the following options: